Growing Fresh Salad Greens Indoors

 Why Grow Salad Greens Indoors?

 Indoor gardening has gained popularity in recent years and for a good reason.
-Growing salad greens indoors offer several advantages over traditional outdoor gardening:
+Growing salad greens indoors offers several advantages over traditional outdoor gardening:

 1. Year-round availability: By growing salad greens indoors, you can enjoy a fresh harvest regardless of the season.
 No longer will you be limited to store-bought produce during the colder months.